WhatsApp Family Groups Are Keeping Indian Families Together — And Driving Some Apart

 Guardian columnist Nikesh Shukla wrote that he copes with it by forming a fringe group with only family members he gets along with, to complain about the ones they don’t.
 Kushal Shah, a software engineer in Seattle with family in India, said his coping mechanism is “putting the group on mute permanently and staying silent all the time.”
 Namaah K, a communications professional who lives in Mumbai, took a more drastic step: She left the family group entirely.

 In October 2017, Namaah’s tweet about leaving her family WhatsApp group became national news in India after it went viral.
-Some publications called it “savage”.
+Some publications called it “savage.”
 Namaah called it a “personal victory.”

 She did it, she told BuzzFeed News, to take a stand.
 “If your convictions fall apart when it comes to taking on the people closest to you, they aren’t really convictions,” she said.